Nagaveninayak/Nagaveninayak/README.md

 🏦 I'm currently working as a web developer in a team.

-🤔 I use daily .js, node.js.
+🤔 I use daily .js, .ts.

 💬 We can communicate in multiple languages : English, Kannada, Telugu, Hindi.